ankitmalik84/Code_Infinity_/README.md

 1. Start the server: `npm start`
 2. Open a new terminal and navigate to the `client` directory: `cd client`
-3. Start the React development server: `npm start`
+3. Start the React development server: `npm run start`

 Access the application in your browser at `http://localhost:3000`.